dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1970: Racial bias leads to harmful consequences.
+### T1970: Harmful beliefs lead to discrimination and prejudice.

 |Support|
 |---|